-The Ferdinand Metz Foodservice Forum at the Western Foodservice & Hospitality Expo is accepting submissions for presenting faculty at our 2017 event.
+The Western Foodservice & Hospitality Expo is accepting submissions for presenting faculty at our 2018 event.
 We are seeking talented speakers who are objective, dynamic and have boundless enthusiasm for sharing their expertise and knowledge.

 Please submit your proposed session title, 1-2 paragraph session description, speaker bio and information on previous speaking engagements to Patricia Copela, Conference & Special Events Manager, at email@example.com

 The Food Shows, presented by Urban Expositions, have been the leading destination for Foodservice & Hospitality professionals and enthusiasts alike.
-The Ferdinand Metz Foodservice Forum is the gold-standard, industry leading educational opportunity with professional and social networking opportunities and exposure to thought leadership that foodservice professionals from around the world depend on to get the latest industry information.
+Our education program is the gold-standard, industry leading educational opportunity with professional and social networking opportunities and exposure to thought leadership that foodservice professionals from around the world depend on to get the latest industry information.

-The education programs are designed around the following topics:
+The education sessions are designed around the following topics:

 - Uncovering Hot New Trends